LatticeQCD/SIMULATeQCD/README.md

 ```
 If you would like to speed up the compiling process, add the option `-j`, which will compile in parallel using all available CPU threads.
 You can also specify the number of threads manually using, for example, `-j 4`.

-## Documentation

-Please check out [the documentation](https://latticeqcd.github.io/SIMULATeQCD) to learn how to use SIMULATeQCD.

 ## Example: Plaquette action computation

 (See [Full code example](https://github.com/LatticeQCD/SIMULATeQCD/blob/main/src/examples/main_plaquette.cu).)